jdrew1303/angularSeed/README.md

 The AngularJS files are all located within `/app/js`, structured in the following manner:

 ```
-/controllers
-  _index.js   (the main module on which all controllers will be mounted, loaded in main.js)
-  example.js
-/directives
+/exampleFeature
-  _index.js   (the main module on which all directives will be mounted, loaded in main.js)
+  _index.js   (the main module on which all parts of the exampleFeature will be mounted, loaded in main.js)
-  example.js
-/services
+  exampleController.js
+  exampleDirective.js
+  exampleService.js
+/formFeature
-  _index.js   (the main module on which all services will be mounted, loaded in main.js)
+  _index.js   (the main module on which all parts of the formFeature will be mounted, loaded in main.js)
-  example.js
+  personForm.js
+  personSchema.js
+  submitForm.js
 constants.js  (any constant values that you want to make available to Angular)
 main.js       (the main file read by Browserify, also where the application is defined and bootstrapped)
 on_run.js     (any functions or logic that need to be executed on app.run)